CWempe/Thermostat-Controller/README.md

 This Projekt improves the **Junkers TRQ 21 T** Thermostat with the following features:

 * mute the ticking clock
   By disconnecting the timer clock from the thermostat the clock will stop ticking eventually
+  (might take a few weeks before the battery dies)
 * support weekends
   The default timer clock does not differenciate between work days and weekends
   By controlling the thermostat with your smart home, you can define every timer rule you want